OpenEvalProject/evals/manuscripts/elife-62148/v2/manuscript.md

 ## Materials and methods

-## Definition and simulation of interaction profiles
+### Definition and simulation of interaction profiles

 The notion of interaction profile was introduced in our previous work (Cappuccio et al., 2015) and is briefly summarized here.
 Figure 1—figure supplement 1 shows the taxonomy of 123 profiles used in this study.
-Mathematically, each of these profiles corresponds to a linear system of inequalities satisfied by the mean expression levels of a gene in the conditions 0, X, Y, X+Y. These mean expression levels are respectively denoted by eO¯, eX¯, eY¯, eX+Y¯.
+Mathematically, each of these profiles corresponds to a linear system of inequalities satisfied by the mean expression levels of a gene in the conditions 0, X, Y, X+Y. These mean expression levels are respectively denoted by $e_{O}¯$, $e_{X}¯$, $e_{Y}¯$, $e_{X+Y}¯$.
 The system that defines a given profile admits infinitely many solutions, each of which can be seen as a particular instance of the profile.
 For example, an emergent synergy (Figure 1—figure supplement 1, profile 3) is satisfied by the vectors (2.2, 2.2, 2.2, 5.5), (4.1, 4.1, 4.1, 7.8), as well as by infinitely many other qualitatively similar vectors.

 To simulate a profile, our strategy starts by sampling the solution space of the corresponding system of inequalities.
 The solution space is sampled within a range of admissible values, calibrated to mimic the typical numerical ranges of -omics data.
 Next, a noise term is added to each instance of a profile using a random number generator.
 To account for the relatively small number of samples in -omics data, we simulated four replicates for each of the conditions 0, X, Y, X+Y. The noise term is assumed to be normally distributed.
 This assumption is widely held in the analysis of microarray data, and still applicable to RNA-seq data upon a suitable transformation (Law et al., 2014).
 Increasing noise levels correspond to a decreasing effect size, which is defined in terms of the standardized differences between the group means in the four conditions, as further described below.

 The steps to simulate interaction profiles are as follows:

-## Training and testing of the machine learning classifier
+### Training and testing of the machine learning classifier

 To train the machine learning classifiers, we generated a training set by simulating multiple instances of every profile in the admissible range of expression values.
 Each instance of a simulated profile was represented as a vector of statistical features.
-These include the estimated mean values e0¯, eX¯, eY¯, eX+Y¯, the p-values of all possible pairwise contrasts among these four values, and additional statistics returned by the Limma package (Ritchie et al., 2015) served as predictors of the true class.
+These include the estimated mean values $e_{0}¯$, $e_{X}¯$, $e_{Y}¯$, $e_{X+Y}¯$, the p-values of all possible pairwise contrasts among these four values, and additional statistics returned by the Limma package (Ritchie et al., 2015) served as predictors of the true class.

 The training set comprised different noise regimes.
-These were simulated by fixing different values for the parameter δ/σ, as described in the previous section.
-We considered the following values: low noise (δ/σ = 4), medium noise (δ/σ = 2.5), high noise (δ/σ = 2).
+These were simulated by fixing different values for the parameter $\delta/\sigma$, as described in the previous section.
+We considered the following values: low noise ($\delta/\sigma$ = 4), medium noise ($\delta/\sigma$ = 2.5), high noise ($\delta/\sigma$ = 2).
 Training of the machine learning classifiers was done using the R packages Caret and RandomForest.

-To select the best model, we generated additional simulated data and measured the out-of-sample classification accuracy per profile and for the same values of δ/σ that were used to build the training set.
+To select the best model, we generated additional simulated data and measured the out-of-sample classification accuracy per profile and for the same values of $\delta/\sigma$ that were used to build the training set.
 For each of these values, the accuracy was quantified as the proportion of correct predictions.
 An advantage of RF and LDA over the deterministic match is the possibility for a ‘soft’ (i.e. probabilistic) classification of an input profile into any element of the taxonomy.
 The quality of the full probabilistic output of RF and LDA was quantified for all noise levels using the multi-class log gain (Figure 1—figure supplement 2D).
 To further assess the performance of RF and LDA for the different classes, the distribution of precision and recall over all taxonomy classes was examined (Figure 1—figure supplement 2).
 All these criteria indicated RF as the most robust classifier.
 The multiclass log-gain, and the class-specific precision and recall were computed with the R packages MLmetrics and mltest.

-## Generating the combinatorial landscape of immunity
+### Generating the combinatorial landscape of immunity

 Public combination treatment datasets were retrieved from Gene Expression Omnibus using the package GEOquery (Davis and Meltzer, 2007).
 The relevant datasets were identified using key terms typically associated with combination treatments such as 'synergy', 'antagonism', 'combinatorial', and similar.
 This approach was designed to facilitate automatic update of the resource as new -omics data from combination treatment experiments become publicly available.
 To facilitate comparisons, all the datasets were imported in the format of the original publications.
 The datasets were preprocessed as follows.
 First, if different probes were available for the same gene, the probe with the largest coefficient of variation was selected.
 Second, genes with low coefficient of variation (lower than the median across all genes) were filtered out.
 Next, differentially expressed genes were determined with the Limma package.
 A significance cutoff of 0.05 was applied on the p-values corrected for multiple testing.
 An additional cutoff was imposed on the δ (defined above): genes with δ lower than the median value computed across all differentially expressed genes were filtered out.
 The resulting differentially expressed genes were then analyzed by the machine learning classifier which assigned to each gene the predicted element of the taxonomy.
 For each identified interaction, a score was defined to measure its magnitude as well as its significance.
-The magnitude of the interaction b was measured as the average Bliss index, defined as the average deviation from additivity b=ΔeX+Y¯−(ΔeX¯+ΔeY¯), where Δei¯=ei¯−e0¯ (i = X, Y, X+Y), b>0 for positive interactions and b<0 for negative interactions.
-The significance of the interaction was measured as the class probability p returned by the classifier.
-To account for both the significance and the magnitude of an interaction, an overall score was defined as the product b⋅p.
+The magnitude of the interaction $b$ was measured as the average Bliss index, defined as the average deviation from additivity $b=Δe_{X+Y}¯−(Δe_{X}¯+Δe_{Y}¯)$, where $Δe_{i}¯=e_{i}¯−e_{0}¯$ (i = X, Y, X+Y), $b>0$ for positive interactions and $b<0$ for negative interactions.
+The significance of the interaction was measured as the class probability $p$ returned by the classifier.
+To account for both the significance and the magnitude of an interaction, an overall score was defined as the product $b⋅p.$

 The identified interactions were annotated using a manually curated list of stimulatory and inhibitory immune checkpoints, as well as the gene lists provided by the ImmPort database (Bhattacharya et al., 2014).

-## Enrichment analysis
+### Enrichment analysis

 The functional enrichment of interactions was done using the Enrichr library (Kuleshov et al., 2016).
 Four annotation databases were considered: GO Biological Processes (2017b), KEGG (2016), Wikipathways (2016), Reactome (2016).
 Enrichment was considered significant if the enrichment p-value adjusted for multiple testing was lower than 0.05.

 To analyze the synergies induced by IFNβ and TNF co-treatment, we focused on annotation terms with size lower than 500 genes, to increase the specificity of the identified functions and pathways.
 Moreover, we imposed a minimum threshold on the overlap between the annotation term and the gene set being analyzed.
 This threshold was meant to identify annotation terms covering a minimum proportion of the gene set being analyzed.
 We chose a minimum coverage of 2%.

-## DC differentiation
+### DC differentiation

 All human subjects research protocols were reviewed and approved by the IRB of the Icahn School of Medicine at Mount Sinai.
 Monocyte-derived DCs were obtained from healthy human blood donors following a standard protocol described elsewhere (Hartmann et al., 2017).
 All experiments were replicated using cells obtained from different donors.

-## Microarray data of human moDC treated with TNF and IFNβ
+### Microarray data of human moDC treated with TNF and IFNβ

 DC were treated with 4500 pg/mL TNF, 3000 pg/mL IFNβ, or the combination of both for either 1 hr or 2.5 hr.
 Untreated DC served as a negative control.
 Three samples were taken per treatment and time point.
 RNA was extracted with the RNeasy plus kit (Qiagen) following the manufacturer’s instructions.
 Gene expression was assayed using broad human genome specific HG-U133_Plus_2 GeneChip expression probe arrays (Affymetrix).
 Affymetrix microarray data were normalized using gcRMA (Wu and Irizarry, 2004).
 Additional data processing was done as described above (see in Materials and methods section ‘Generating the combinatorial landscape of immunity’).

-## Experimental validation of TNF and IFNβ synergistic effects
+### Experimental validation of TNF and IFNβ synergistic effects

 To test the involvement of VCAM-1 in mediating TNF and IFNβ induced synergy, DCs were exposed to TNF, IFNβ, the combination of TNF and IFNβ or control as described above.
 Four hours after treatment DCs were exposed to allogeneic T cells in a 1:3 ratio for an additional 4 hr and then fixed with paraformaldehyde.
 Cells were stained with fluorochrome labeled antibodies against CD11c (DCs) and CD3 (T cells) and analyzed by imaging flow cytometry.
 DCs interacting with T cells were identified in images where one or multiple T cells had a direct contact with a DC.